chidionyema/ritualworks/readme.md

 Vault for secrets management
+Secrets Management with Vault:
+Centralizes credential management, reducing security risks.
+Scales by handling dynamic secret generation for an increasing number of services.

 HAProxy for load balancing and SSL termination
 Redis with master-replica setup for caching Elasticsearch cluster for search capabilities